longhorn/longhorn/README.md

 1. Docker v1.13+
 2. Kubernetes v1.8+
-3. Make sure `jq`, `curl`, `findmnt`, `grep`, `awk` and `blkid` has been installed in all nodes of the Kubernetes cluster.
+3. Make sure `curl`, `findmnt`, `grep`, `awk` and `blkid` has been installed in all nodes of the Kubernetes cluster.
 4. Make sure `open-iscsi` has been installed in all nodes of the Kubernetes cluster.
 For GKE, recommended Ubuntu as guest OS image since it contains `open-iscsi` already.

 ## Deployment
 Create the deployment of Longhorn in your Kubernetes cluster is easy.
-For example, for GKE, you will only need to run `kubectl create -f deploy/example.yaml`.
+For most Kubernetes setup (except GKE), you will only need to run `kubectl create -f deploy/example.yaml`.

-The configuration yaml will be slight different for each environment, for example:

-1. GKE requires user to manually claim himself as cluster admin to enable RBAC, using `kubectl create clusterrolebinding cluster-admin-binding --clusterrole=cluster-admin --user=<name@example.com>` (in which `name@example.com` is the user's account name in GCE, and it's case sensitive).
-See [here](https://cloud.google.com/kubernetes-engine/docs/how-to/role-based-access-control) for details.
-2. The default Flexvolume plugin directory is different with GKE 1.8+, which is at `/home/kubernetes/flexvolume`.
-You can find it by running `ps aux|grep kubelet` on the host and check the `--flex-volume-plugin-dir` parameter.
-If there is none, the default `/usr/libexec/kubernetes/kubelet-plugins/volume/exec/` will be used.
+For Google Kubernetes Engine (GKE) users, see [here](#google-kubernetes-engine) before proceed.

-Longhorn Manager and Longhorn Driver will be deployed as daemonsets, as you can see in the yaml file.
+Longhorn Manager and Longhorn Driver will be deployed as daemonsets in a separate namespace called `longhorn-system`, as you can see in the yaml file.

 When you see those pods has started correctly as follows, you've deployed the Longhorn successfully.

 ```
+# kubectl -n longhorn-system get pod
 NAME                           READY     STATUS    RESTARTS   AGE
 longhorn-driver-7b8l7          1/1       Running   0          3h
 longhorn-driver-tqrlw          1/1       Running   0          3h